slicetext/simplest_radical/README.md

 # Simplest Radical Form Calculator
-This is just a simple project I did for fun.
-It really wasn't that hard.
+This is just a simple project I made for fun.
+It find the simpest radical form of any square root you put into it and also displays a treelike breakdown of how it came to that answer.
 ### Demo
 ![video demo](example.mp4)
 ### Dependencies